Looking to mod your Toyota Tacoma to make it even more capable?

 While the TRD Pro Tacoma hoods are super sexy, the hood bulge on them causes really bad glare in the sunlight.
 Adding one of these black glare blocker stickers to it will prevent that—and, in my opinion, looks way better!

 If you’ve ever put anything in your truck bed, you know how slippery that plastic is.
-These OEM bed mats (short bed / long bed) give you a rubber surface that prevents everything in your trunk from constantly sliding.
+These OEM bed mats (short bed / long bed) give you a rubber surface that prevents everything in your trunk from sliding constantly.

 Want that wide, aggressive truck stance but don’t want to buy wider tires?
 These Spidertrax wheel spacers solve the problem!